-- The CNI grant award - The proposed project is included in the targeted area. - Letter from the CNI awardee confirming that the proposed property has been selected to receive these points.
+- The CNI grant award. - Evidence that the proposed project is included in the targeted area targeted area. - Letter from the CNI awardee confirming that the proposed property has been selected to receive these points.

-B. Purpose Built Communities
+B. Purpose Built Communities - 10 Points